Cover image credit to Thorn. 10 minute read.

 Find a local organization to see how you can help

-One of the best ways to get involved in this fight is to find a local organization that is working to make a difference right in your community and also on a worldwide scale.
-Below are just a few organizations that we’ve worked with and know are doing amazing things in putting this issue into the light and working to stop the demand.
+We are all about raising awareness on this important topic, but there are other organizations that are working tirelessly with boots on the ground efforts that need your help.
+One of the best ways to get involved in this fight is to find a local organization that is working to make a difference right in your community, and also on a worldwide scale.
 To find a group in your city, search online to find out how you can get involved.

 What YOU Can Do